morisunshine/OneDay/README.md

-diary_command
+OneDay
 =============

-A Simple command to create diary
+A simple command to create diary with `vim` using `oneday` in Terminal or iTerm.